TL;DR:

 The 2 Different Types of Patio Umbrellas

-Before deciding on shapes, sizes, and materials, you need to know which type of patio umbrella you want.
+Before deciding on shapes, sizes, and materials, you need to know which type of outdoor umbrella you want.
 This will help make your home improvement project a success.
 There are two main types of patio umbrellas:

-• Cantilever: If you want to shade a lounge area or a table without a center hole, you'll need a cantilever or freestanding side mount umbrella.
+- Cantilever: If you want to shade a lounge area or a table without a center hole, you'll need a cantilever or freestanding side mount umbrella.
 (You can also set a center pole umbrella base near the seating, but you won't have as much shade coverage.)

 Learning more about both types of patio umbrellas can help if you're unsure whether you need a market or cantilever umbrella to shade your patio furniture.
 Both types offer different forms and functions.
 So, ask yourself which would be more convenient and aesthetically pleasing with your outdoor furniture.